Long-Short-Range Message-Passing: A Physics-Informed Framework to Capture Non-Local Interaction for Scalable Molecular Dynamics Simulation: Introduction

 \emph{Ab initio} molecular dynamics (AIMD)~\cite{car1985unified} has been an indispensable tool in the fields of chemistry, biology, and material science.
 By virtue of its effective description of the kinetic and thermodynamic properties in molecular and condensed systems, AIMD is capable of elucidating numerous phenomena of interest, such as chemical reactions~\cite{hwang2015reaction}, protein folding~\cite{cellmer2011making} and electron-phonon interactions~\cite{karsai2018electron, kundu2021quantum, kundu2022influence}.
 However, AIMD simulations driven by conventional quantum chemical methods such as density functional theory (DFT)~\cite{hohenberg1964inhomogeneous, kohn1965self} become prohibitively expensive as the size of the system increases, due to the high computational cost~\cite{szabo2012modern}.

-Computational chemists have attempted to approach the aforementioned problem with the divide-and-conquer strategy, which has boosted the development of fragmentation-based methods in recent years~\cite{yang1991direct, exner2003ab, he2005new, he2006generalized, li2007generalized, he2014fragment}.
-The fragmentation-based method is established on the chemical locality~\cite{he2014fragment} that chemical subsystems are not or weakly interacting with each other, and thus large molecules shall be divided into smaller subsystems, which can be studied in parallel.
-From the results of the subsystem calculations, there exist \emph{manually designed} methods to assemble the information of the whole molecules, examples of which include the energy- and density matrix-based methods~\cite{li2007generalized, li2021computational}.
+Computational chemists have sought to address the challenges associated with understanding molecular interactions by adopting a divide-and-conquer strategy.
+This approach has significantly spurred the evolution of fragmentation-based methods in recent years~\cite{yang1991direct, exner2003ab, he2005new, he2006generalized, li2007generalized, he2014fragment}.
+Central to these methods is the principle of chemical locality~\cite{he2014fragment}, which posits that chemical subsystems often exhibit minimal or weak interactions with one another.
+This principle is grounded in the broader hypothesis that molecular behaviors and interactions largely arise from localized phenomena.
+Empirical evidence further supports this notion~\cite{collins2015energy}, demonstrating that molecular reactivity is primarily dictated by the presence, composition, and spatial configuration of specific functional groups.
+Consequently, by subdividing large molecules into smaller, more manageable subsystems, one can facilitate parallelized studies and gain deeper insights into their intricate behaviors.
+Following the computation on these subsystems, there are \emph{manually designed} techniques available to reconstitute the holistic properties of the entire molecule.
+Notable examples of these assembly methods are rooted in energy- and density matrix-based approaches~\cite{li2007generalized, li2021computational}.
 Regardless of the method selected, the many-body interactions among subsystems must be carefully calibrated, as this is the primary source of error in the fragmentation-based method.
 A common practice is to take into account the two- and/or three-body interactions.
 However, such approximation compromises the accuracy of the fragmentation-based methods and thus has significantly limited their applicability~\cite{li2021computational}.